jterhorst/taco-rails-docker/README.md

 Then use the cp commands above to name those taco.localhost.crt and taco.localhost.key.

+For debugging in Safari, open Keychain and remove existing items for `localhost` from this project.
+Then navigate to `/node_modules/webpack-dev-server/ssl/` and import `server.pem` into your default keychain (probably login).

 ## Webpack-dev-server and SSL locally

 The webpack-dev-server in development starts itself with a self-signed SSL cert.